bitgamma/gos/README.md

 Regarding the resource files, you can use PNG images and DRO (captures from DOSBox).
 The images will be converted to 256-color bitmaps by resc.py (change this to fit your needs).

 Resolution is set to 800x600 256-color mode by the bootloader.
-You can changes a few defines to get any other mode.
+You can change a few defines to get any other mode.
 The 2d library is easy to adapt to 24/32-bit color modes and supports any resolution out-of-the-box.

+## License
+The code is under [MPL2.0](LICENSE).
+In short, you are allowed to statically link GOS with your project (be it open or not).
+Changes made to GOS itself must be redistributed in source code form though.
+Read the full license for details.

+The boot logo is under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+You can use your own boot logo if you wish but it'd be nice if you kept the included one.